Five Make-up Essentials For Winter

 (3) TINTED LIP BALM

 A nourishing, tinted lip balm is another winter essential.
-If you like a soft red tint to your lips, try the gorgeous Korres Lip Butter in ‘Pomegranate’.
-If you prefer a glossier finish, Clarins Instant Light Natural Lip Perfector comes in lots of pretty shades and smells of vanilla.
+My favourite is the Clarins Instant Light Natural Lip Perfector which comes in lots of pretty shades, has a soft glossy finish and smells of vanilla – yum!

 (4) CREAM BLUSHER